How is eye cancer treated?

 Once your eye heals, your surgeon will arrange for you to see a specialist who makes false eyes.
 This is usually about 4 to 6 weeks after your operation.
 Your surgeon will discuss with you which type of surgery you need.

 Loss of vision: If you have part of your eye removed, you may get some loss of vision.
-If you have your whole eye removed, you will not be able to see with that eye.
+If you have your whole eye removed, you will not be able to see with that side.
 If you have lost the sight in one eye, you must let your car insurance company know, as you will have to pass an eye test to make sure it is safe for you to drive.

 Changed appearance: Surgery to the eye may change the way you look.
 It may take time to accept your new appearance.
+If you need support, you can talk to our cancer nurses, by calling Freephone 1800 200 700 or by visiting a Daffodil Centre.
+The nurses can also tell you about free counselling, if you think this would help.

 - External radiotherapy: High-energy rays are aimed at your eye using a machine called a linear accelerator to kill cancer cells.
 Read more about radiotherapy